 Operations Update, With New 3-D Seismic Data Increasing Moqueta Structural Closure AreaCALGARY,

-June 11, 2012
+June 11, 2012 /PRNewswire/ -

 Gran Tierra Energy Inc. ("Gran Tierra Energy") (NYSE MKT: GTE, TSX: GTE), a company focused on oil exploration and production in

 South America, today provided updates for its operations in

 PeruBlock 95, Marañon Basin(Gran Tierra Energy 100% WI and operator subject to PeruPetro S.A. and Peruvian Government approvals)